Your credit report is meant to be an accurate, detailed summary of your financial history — however, mistakes happen more often than you may think.

 Are pay-for-delete negotiations worth it?

 Collection agencies are required by law to report accurate information, just like reporting companies and creditors.
 While you can certainly request it, a collection agency has the right to refuse your request.
-They may agree to label the collection as paid — which is what happened — but they won't delete the collection entry itself.
+They may agree to label the collection as paid (if you did in fact pay it), but they won't delete the collection entry itself.

 Also, note that pay-for-delete agreements might not improve your score.
-The most recent credit score models (FICO 9 and VantageScore 4.0) don't factor in paid collection accounts when calculating your score, which means that fully paying the account will have the same effect as negotiating a pay-for-delete.
+The most recent credit score models (FICO 9 and VantageScore 4.0) don't factor in paid collection accounts when calculating your score.
+This means that fully paying the account will have the same effect as negotiating a pay-for-delete.
 However, bear in mind that unpaid collections will still impact your score.

 According to the Consumer Financial Protection Bureau, these are the most common errors consumers find on their credit history: